Downeast Treatment Center Sees Success with Hub and Spokes Model of Care

 Dr. Murnik, however, acknowledges there’s still more work to be done.
 His team is leading other initiatives to fight this epidemic, including implementing a model for initiating treatment in the emergency room that was pioneered by Yale-New Haven Hospital in Connecticut.

-Dr. Murnik said ongoing community collaboration will continue to be vital in combatting Maine’s opioid crisis.
+Dr. Murnik said ongoing community collaboration will continue to be vital in combating Maine’s opioid crisis.

 “Addressing this as a community is key,” he said.
 “This problem is as prevalent as diabetes, but there’s still such a stigma.
 We need to figure this out and continue to meet people where they are.
 We have to make it easier to provide treatment and medications.”